sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 ---

-:hugs:Last upadated - June 2024
+:hugs:Last upadated - October 2024

-I am currently focusing on standardization within Study Group 16 of the ITU-T.
+I am currently focusing on standardization within Study Group 16 of the ITU-T, serving as the representative for Q12/16 to collaborate with JPEG on the development of event-based vision standards.

 {style="text-align: justify;"}